utelecon/utelecon.github.io/en/articles/onenote-whiteboard/index.md

 ![Handwriting before conversion](pic16.PNG)

-Figure corrected by "Ink to Figure"] !
+Figure corrected by "Ink to Figure"

 ![Figure corrected by 'Ink to Figure'](pic17.PNG)